michaelkulinich/NetflixGenrePredictor/README.md

 and TV shows since launching in the 2010s.
 By having a recommendation system tailored to each of their users, Netflix’s algorithm picks films and shows based on similarity and other users’ votes.
-For this project, we created a TV Show / Movie genre predictor from the plot description using Natural Language processing.
+For this project, we created our own TV Show / Movie genre predictor from the plot description using Natural Language Processing.

+## Contents

 [Collab link](https://colab.research.google.com/drive/1BhxNB3XMaLHFjusjcmrno9IdRtXNH0KW?usp=sharing)